jophde/documentation/docs/02_iOS/Integration_Steps.md

 1. Add `pod 'Colatris'` to your Podfile and run `pod install`.

-2. In your target's Info.plist file, find the following keys and insert the correct values:
+2. In your target's Info.plist file, add the following keys and insert the correct values:
 	* `ColatrisAppId` (String): Your app's PID as found in the Colatris dashboard.
 	* `ColatrisContentVersion` (Number): The content version corresponding to your build.